 When the park opened in 1905, admission was 5¢--about a $1 in 2006 money.
 Children, accompanied by an adult, were usually free.
 Once inside the park, most of the attractions--the theater, the amusement rides, the pool, swimsuit rental, etc.--carried extra fees.

 Over the main entrance to the park was a medallion with the image of either an Indian princess or a feather-bonneted chief.
-(No picture I've seen is clear enough to tell which.)
+(No picture I've seen is clear enough to tell which but I tend to think it's the princess.)

-In some photos, the medallion is surrounded by a sunburst.
-In the postcard above, it overlays crossed spears.
+In most photos, the medallion is surrounded by a sunburst.
+In the postcard below, it overlays crossed spears.
 Apparently, it changed a bit from season-to-season.

 A silhouette of a feather-bonneted Indian warrior often appeared as a sort of park logo on flags, banners, uniforms, and swimsuits.